 When it comes to travelling, dynamic currency conversion is something you need to know about since it’s one of the biggest travel fees you can avoid.
 In case you’re not familiar with dynamic currency conversion, it’s when you get the option to pay for your purchases in your home currency when using credit cards abroad.

 This is a convenient practice since you’ll be able to see exactly how much you’ll pay for your purchases, but you actually end up paying more for the convenience.
-The reason this happens is that merchants set the exchange rate for foreign currencies whereas the local currency exchange rate is set by your credit card processor.
+The reason this happens is that an additional fee is added on top of the exchange rate.

-To be fair, merchants don’t usually mark up the exchange rate by much, but why pay more than you have to?
+While seeing your own currency is convenient since you’ll know how much you’re paying, why would you pay more than you have to?
 Keep reading to learn more about how exchange rates work when you make purchases in a foreign currency and how you can avoid dynamic currency conversion fees.

 Understanding exchange rates